 A recent article by Freightwaves reported that “UPS Inc. said it will not agree to provide money-bank guarantees on late or missed deliveries if customers use a third party to track UPS shipments.
 Freightwaves further noted that, “according to Mike Erickson, president of parcel consultancy AFMS LLC, FedEx has a similar policy and that the language is becoming more commonplace in both carriers’ contracts.”¹

-The carriers are adding language to contracts and enforcing longstanding prohibitions to essentially cut out the use of third-party service to track shipments.
+The carriers are adding language to contracts and enforcing longstanding prohibitions to essentially cut out the use of third-party service to track shipments and provide carrier refund services.
 Without access to this data, the third-party tracking consultants lose the revenue foundation by which they uncover refunds for their shipping customers.

 Package tracking services have played an important role in service improvements by the carriers.